dtolnay/cargo-tally/README.md

 cargo tally --init
 ```

-- There is a one-time setup step that downloads and extracts a 24 MB tarball of
+- There is a one-time setup step that downloads a 6 MB json file of crates.io
-  crates.io metadata into a directory called `tally` within the current
+  metadata into a file called `tally.json.gz` within the current directory.
-  directory.
-Subsequent queries read from this cached data and do not query
+  Subsequent queries read from this cached data and do not query crates.io.
-  crates.io.

 - By default `cargo tally` prints out a CSV with a timestamp column and one
   column for each crate being tallied.
 Pass the `--graph` flag with a title,